 For holidays and celebrations, it’s important to keep as many traditions as possible, but you may need to modify those that involve food.
 Consider creating new traditions that put the focus on fun and activity, not food.

 Remember that there aren’t good or bad choices when it comes to candy.
 A gram of carbohydrate, whether it comes from a chocolate bar or a lollipop, affects blood glucose levels in the same way.
-However, a Halloween-size candy, which contains between eight and 15 grams of carbohydrates, is a better choice than a big bag of chips, which is chock full of fat and calories.
+However, a small-size candy, which contains between eight and 15 grams of carbohydrates, is a better choice than a big bag of chips, which is chock full of fat and calories.

 Leftover treats can be traded with brothers or sisters, given to less fortunate kids, or ‘sold’ to parents in exchange for non-food-related treats, such as a new toy or book.